Arizona Daily Star Building

 The Arizona Daily Star Building is a historic two-story building in Tucson, Arizona.
 It was designed by Alexander P. Petit in the Italianate style, and built in 1883.

+History

 From 1883 to 1917, it housed the offices of the Arizona Daily Star, whose editor L. C. Hughes, later served as the governor of the Arizona Territory.

 The building has been listed on the National Register of Historic Places since February 22, 2002.